pydantic/pydantic/docs/concepts/models.md

   and add the list of type variables you declared previously as parameters to the [`Generic`][typing.Generic] parent.
 3. Use the type variables as annotations where you will want to replace them with other types.

+!!! warning "PEP 695 support"
+    Pydantic does not support the new syntax for generic classes (introduced by [PEP 695](https://peps.python.org/pep-0695/)), available since Python 3.12.
+Progress can be tracked in [this issue](https://github.com/pydantic/pydantic/issues/9782).

 Here is an example using a generic Pydantic model to create an easily-reused HTTP response payload wrapper:

 ```py